 - Transfer the pureed mixture to a soup pot and place on the stove at a low simmer for approximately 30 minutes, so that the flavors can meld together.
-Make sure to stir every 10 minutes or so that the soup doesn't stick to the bottom of the pot!
+Make sure to stir every 10 minutes or so that the soup doesn't burn or stick to the bottom of the pot!

 This is a great meal idea for Meatless Monday!
 Just make sure you go with *vegetable broth* if you’re using this recipe for Meatless Monday.